 Board games have come a long way since Sorry! and Monopoly.
+While classic games like rummy, bridge, chess and dominoes are still played, there are also many new options.
 Thousands of new games are released every year, so there’s something for everyone regardless of age, skill or preference, including many board games for seniors.

 The Benefits of Board Games for Seniors